whorfin/SomaFM/README.md

 For an up-to-date list of what's new, check the [Changelog](CHANGELOG.md)

 ## whorfinized
 This is my fork.
 Huge thanks to the original author.
 I've removed support for players I don't use, simplifying the code for optimized mpv support.
-Ignore the disparaging comments from original author...
 The main features I've added to mpv launch are robust reconnection by leveraging playlist looping, and fast start, along with pipewire support.
 Importantly, I've also fixed channel stream extraction parsing to always use the highest quality codec at the highest bitrate; previous logic was dependent on json ordering and assumed the first entry was the best, which incorrectly resulted in mp3.